tensorchord/pgvecto.rs/docs/indexing.md

 ## Progress View

 We also provide a view `pg_vector_index_info` to monitor the progress of indexing.
-Note that whether idx_tuples_done is equal to idx_tuples doesn't relate to the completion of indexing.
+Note that whether idx_sealed_len is equal to idx_tuples doesn't relate to the completion of indexing.
 It may do further optimization after indexing.
 It may also stop indexing because there are too few tuples left.

 | Column          | Type   | Description                                   |